Invariant Features for Global Crop Type Classification: Methodology

-\textbf{1D/2D median features:} To construct consistent median features from raw S2 observations, we apply a windowed median compositing strategy.
-For each pixel, we define a time span of interest with a start day-of-year (DOY) $T_s$ and an end DOY $T_e$, which typically covers the crop growing season.
-Although data are collected throughout the year, not all periods contribute equally to crop type classification.
-The selected time span allows the model to focus on the most relevant phenological phases.
+To systematically assess the geographic transferability of different remote sensing representations, we construct multiple types of features from S2 observations and geospatial foundation models.
+Specifically, we consider harmonic features, temporal median features, and GFM embeddings (Presto and AlphaEarth).

-This time span is divided into equal-length temporal windows of size $d$, resulting in $t = \lceil (T_e - T_s) / d \rceil$ discrete bins, where $\lceil \cdot \rceil$ denotes the ceiling operator (rounding up).
-For each bin, if valid (non-cloudy) observations are available, we compute the median reflectance across all dates within the bin.
-If no valid observations are found due to cloud coverage, the missing value is filled using linear interpolation \cite{median2} along the temporal axis.
-If the time series contains too many gaps to allow reliable interpolation, the sample is discarded.
+\textbf{Harmonic Features:} Harmonic coefficients are derived from four spectral bands, namely Narrow NIR (B8A), shortwave infrared 1 (SWIR 1; B11), SWIR 2 (B12), and NIR (B8).
+In addition, the Green Chlorophyll Vegetation Index (GCVI = NIR/Green - 1) is included \cite{GCVI}.
+Frequency-domain features are extracted by applying third-order harmonic regression independently to each spectral variable, resulting in a total of 35 features \cite{GSV1}.
+This feature design follows prior work \cite{challenge1}, which shows that this combination achieves nearly the same crop-type classification performance as using all spectral bands and a broader set of vegetation indices.

-Each pixel is ultimately represented as a one-dimensional feature vector of length $10t$, where 10 corresponds to the selected S2 bands, and $t$ is the number of time bins.
+\textbf{Temporal Median Features:} To construct consistent median features from raw S2 observations, we adopt a window-based median compositing strategy.
+For each pixel, we define a time span of interest bounded by a start day-of-year (DOY) $T_s$ and an end DOY $T_e$, which typically covers the crop growing season.
+Although observations are collected throughout the year, not all periods contribute equally to crop type classification.
+In our primary specification for the Northern Hemistphere, we restrict inputs to May--November, which allows the model to focus on the most relevant phenological phases.

-Specifically, for constructing 2D features, this feature vector is then reshaped into a two-dimensional matrix of shape $10 \times t$, where rows represent spectral bands and columns correspond to temporal positions.
+The selected time span is then divided into equal-length temporal windows of size $d$, yielding $t = \lceil (T_e - T_s) / d \rceil$ discrete bins, where $\lceil \cdot \rceil$ denotes the ceiling operator.
+We choose a 5-day compositing interval ($d=5$), which preserves fine-grained phenological dynamics while reducing noise from cloud contamination.
+For each bin, if valid (cloud-free) observations are available, we compute the median reflectance across all dates within that bin.
+If no valid observations are available because of cloud contamination, the missing value is filled by linear interpolation along the temporal axis \cite{median2}.
+If the time series contains too many gaps to support reliable interpolation, the sample is discarded.
+The final representation is reshaped into a 2D matrix of shape $10 \times t$, where rows represent spectral bands and columns correspond to temporal positions.